 I’m not there yet.
 And that’s ok.
 I still need that boost of confidence that comes from looking in the mirror and being impressed with myself.

 To do that, I use strength training to round out my routine and make sure I’m continuing to build on my progress.

 Working within the program I built for myself, I’m able to make gains at a slow but steady pace.
 I rarely get injured and can workout 7 days a week if I feel like it.
 I don’t anymore, though, because of what I learned from the rest of the program.

 My weightlifting looks kind of weird though.
 I’m that high guy at the gym that’s wondering if everyone is looking at him and thinking “tf is he doing??”

 Yes I said high.
-I used weed, both THC and CBD as part of my strength training as well.
+I use cannabis as part of my strength training as well.

 THC distracts my overthinking mind and let’s me zone in on what I’m doing.
 It makes the workout a meditation for me.

 Cee Bee Dee helps curb the anxiety from preworkout supplements and from the stress of the workout itself.